Dan White

 (It's worth emphasising the relevancy though of such listings. whereas something like Yelp may outrank your website doesn't mean featuring on there is advantageous, so be discerning).

-ISSUE 5: THE BLOG IS A MESS
+MISTAKE 5: THE BLOG IS A MESS

 The biggest challenge for interior designers always seems to be time.
 When it comes to 'blogging' then the most common result is an occasional post.
 Sometimes it's news from the studio, sometimes a clipping from a magazine feature.
 Occasionally it's a quick write up on a design trend which after an initial rush of interest is never looked at again.